 2016 saw the release of the long awaited solo album by Kate Jackson "British Road Movies".
 Released to critical acclaim the album was co-written and produced by Butler who also performed most of the instrumentation.
 He has also produced Mark Eitzel's celebrated "Hey Mr Ferryman" - recorded in a short burst at Studio 355 in London and released via Merge in 2017.
 The debut from newcomers Pace, and the debut album by NYC rock group QTY were also completed during this time .
 The long-standing partnership with Duffy was reignited when the pair collaborated on a version of Nina Simone's "I Put A Spell On You" as accompanying score to Burberry's Black campaign.
 The song was recorded live in one complete take at the legendary Abbey Road Studio 1, Duffy performing in the middle of the room surrounded by orchestra and Butler's core band.
 The pair continue to collaborate on new material.

-In 2017 Butler spent many weeks helping in the development of new artist Delilah Montague, collaborated with Romeo Stodart of The Magic Numbers, and began a radio show "BB & The King".
+In 2017 Butler spent many weeks founding the development of new artist Delilah Montague, collaborated with Romeo Stodart of The Magic Numbers, and began a radio show "BB & The King".
 Broadcast live from North London via Boogaloo Radio each Friday, Bernard Butler and partner Mark Kingston bring 2 hours of music and conversation around an episodic theme.
 Each week is archived via a Mixcloud page.
 He continues to work on his own material as well as McAlmont & Butler.